romainsacchi/carculator/docs/modeling.rst

 How can I override the engine efficiency?
 -----------------------------------------

+With **carculator online**:

+In the Parameters section, search for any or all of ``battery discharge efficiency``, ``fuel cell system efficiency``, ``drivetrain efficiency``, ``engine efficiency`` and add the parameter for the vehicles you wish to modify.
+Currently, it is not possible to modify directly the parameter ``TtW efficiency``, as it would be recalculated.
+In order to do so, you need to use instead the Python library *carculator* (see next section).

+With **carculator**:

-If I konw already the fuel consumption of a car, can I override it?
+If I know already the fuel consumption of a vehicle, can I override it?
 -------------------------------------------------------------------

+With **carculator online**:

+Currently, it is not possible to modify directly the parameter ``TtW energy``, as it would be recalculated.
+In order to do so, you need to use instead the Python library *carculator* (see next section).

+With **carculator**:

 Fuel-related direct emissions